Skip to main content

 License

-By contributing to Casdoor, you agree that your contributions will be licensed under its Apache License.
+By contributing, you agree that your contributions are licensed under the Apache License.